Dental caries or cavities are seen frequently, but thanks to better preventative measures, there has been a decrease over the last 20 years.

 - Fluoride is the most effective measure against dental caries and, depending on local fluoride levels in the drinking water, children may need additional supplementation.
 Your local municipality should be able to tell you the amount of fluoride in your drinking water.
 Knowing this, your doctor can then decide if supplementation is needed and how much.
 This is important, as we do not want to give too much fluoride to children.
 For the same reason, when brushing teeth in older children, toothpaste (which contains fluoride) should be put sparingly on the toothbrush.
 Squeeze out an amount about the size of a pea.
 More is unnecessary.
 It’s important to avoid excessive fluoride ingestion.
 For the same reason, begin using toothpaste only when your child is old enough to understand not to swallow it.

-- Oral hygiene and care is essential.
-As soon as teeth develop, they should be cleaned daily with a wet gauze or wash cloth.
+- Oral hygiene and care are essential.
+As soon as teeth develop, they should be cleaned daily with wet gauze or a washcloth.

-- Finally, get your child used to going to the dentist.
-The American Academy of Pediatric Dentistry currently recommends that the first dental visit be scheduled at 1 year of age or 6 months after the first tooth erupts....which-ever comes first.
-This gives the dentist the opportunity to examine for existing cavities, and look for any abnormalities in your child's tooth development.
+- Finally, get your child used to go to the dentist.
+The American Academy of Pediatric Dentistry currently recommends that the first dental visit be scheduled at 1 year of age or 6 months after the first tooth erupts…. whichever comes first.
+This gives the dentist the opportunity to examine for existing cavities, and look for any abnormalities in your child’s tooth development.

 FOR MORE RELATED INFORMATION ON CHILDREN’S TEETH CLICK HERE.